danorder/Flsun-super-racer-Full-klipper-config-/README.md

+ # Flsun-super-racer klipper based on oem spec / functionality  (yes this is for stock printers with out mods )
+#Default.
+QQS And Q5 BETA ADDED CREDITS - Johnny-f Fletman converting things over.

 GENERAL NOTICE
 note on cura enable acc/jerk controls for default marlin like values. do not use, compensate walls , outerwall wipe its generally slow and unessary.
 MAKE SURE RELATIVE EXTRUSION
 IS ENABLED IN PROFILE. not doing so will lead to coordinate issues.